SymptomsBy Mayo Clinic Staff

 - Increase in breast lump size and breast tenderness just before your period

-- Decrease in breast lump size and resolution of other signs and symptoms after your period
+- Decrease in breast lump size and resolution of other symptoms after your period

-Having one or many simple breast cysts doesn't increase your risk of breast cancer.
-But having cysts may interfere with your ability to detect new breast lumps or other abnormal changes that might need to be evaluated by your doctor.
-It's important to become familiar with how your breasts normally feel so that you'll know when something is new or changing or just doesn't feel right.
+Having breast cysts doesn't increase your risk of breast cancer.
+But having cysts may make it more difficult to find new breast lumps or other changes that might need evaluation by your doctor.
+Be familiar with how your breasts normally feel so that you'll know when something changes.

 When to see a doctor

-Normal breast tissue in healthy women often feels lumpy or nodular.
-But if you detect the presence of any new breast lumps that don't go away after a menstrual period, or if a previously evaluated breast lump seems to have grown or otherwise changed, make an appointment with your doctor to get it checked out right away.
+Normal breast tissue often feels lumpy or nodular.
+But if you feel any new breast lumps that persist after a menstrual period, or if an existing breast lump grows or changes, see your doctor right away.